malerklecksel/malerklecksel/README.md

-My name is Axel Nägele from South-Germany.
+My name is Axel Nägele from South-Germany and I love Wilhelm Busch.